-Towering high in the center of the Alaska Range is the Denali, North America’s tallest peak at 20,310 feet.
+Towering high in the centre of the Alaska Range is the Denali, North America’s tallest peak at 6,190 metres.
 Central to the cultural heritage of the native peoples who have lived here for thousands of years, the giant mountain is the ultimate symbol of the Alaskan wild.
 Denali National Park remains a wild kingdom, where animals large and small, roam free.
-View Dall sheep, wolves, caribou, moose and the mighty grizzly bear among many.
+View Dall sheep, wolves, caribou, moose and the mighty grizzly bear among many others.
 And come summer, they are joined by more than 160 species of migratory birds.

 Local connections are the difference between a good trip and a truly memorable one.
 And Royal Caribbean Cruise Tours are guided by a local Adventure Specialist who act as guides, historians and concierges.
 They are by your side for the entirety of the land tour, providing insider tips and local perspective.

 Experience the authentic interior of Alaska in supreme comfort, with luxury transportation.
-Enjoy travelling on the Wilderness Express®, a luxurious, glass-domed train cars, through the interior of Alaska.
-Royal Caribbean also employs a fleet of deluxe motor coaches to travel the interior byways of Alaska.
+Enjoy travelling on the Wilderness Express®, a luxurious, glass-domed train carriages, through the interior of Alaska.
+Royal Caribbean also employs a fleet of deluxe coaches to travel the interior byways of Alaska.

 Alaskan summer nights may be short but they should be restful.
 That's why Royal Caribbean overnights in the best accommodations in the heart of every destination.
 These lodges and hotels allow for easy access both to the great outdoors and the communities where you can get a taste of local life.

-No two travelers are exactly alike.
-That’s why a Royal Caribbean Cruisetour includes thoughtfully-curated experiences, like panning for gold at a mining camp in Fairbanks, scouting bears and caribou at the Alaska Wildlife Conservation Center, and scoping views on an aerial tram ride to the summit of Mount Alyeska — plus many more.
-Each option is designed to complement your own independent explorations for a complete and memorable Alaska vacation crafted with you in mind.
+No two travellers are exactly alike.
+That’s why a Royal Caribbean Cruisetour includes thoughtfully-curated experiences, like panning for gold at a mining camp in Fairbanks, scouting bears and caribou at the Alaska Wildlife Conservation Centre, and scoping views on an aerial tram ride to the summit of Mount Alyeska – plus many more.
+Each option is designed to complement your own independent explorations for a complete and memorable Alaska holiday crafted with you in mind.